-This challenge, however, is not limited to the pragmatic-normative interpretation.
-Houlgate who subscribes neither to the historical-political nor to the pragmatic-normative interpretation rejects the idea that the struggle is constitutive of self-consciousness in general and argues that it should be understood as limited to a particular kind of self-consciousness, a “primitive” one.
+This challenge, however, is not limited to the pragmatic–normative interpretation.
+Houlgate who subscribes neither to the historical–political nor to the pragmatic–normative interpretation rejects the idea that the struggle is constitutive of self-consciousness in general and argues that it should be understood as limited to a particular kind of self-consciousness, a “primitive” one.
 Primitive self-consciousness characterizes a subject who fails to comprehend the cooperative nature of recognition which implies mutuality and instead acts upon his desire for recognition by the other in the following manner: “it wants the other to see that it is trying to kill the other and risking its own life in so doing.”
 Primitive self-consciousness seeks recognition from another whom he wants to kill at the same time, hence his desire for recognition is self-contradictory.
-Thus, Houlgate’s account limits the role of the struggle to the particular case of ‘primitive’ self-consciousness rather than being constitutive of the experience of every self-consciousness and the motivation attached to this particular kind of self-consciousness is self-contradictory.
+Thus, Houlgate’s account limits the role of the struggle to the particular case of “primitive” self-consciousness rather than being constitutive of the experience of every self-consciousness and the motivation attached to this particular kind of self-consciousness is self-contradictory.
 However, when the parties involved are fully developed self-consciousnesses they understand interaction as grounded in mutual recognition and therefore, a conflict never arises.
-The point of Houlgate’s account, then, is that the struggle is not inherent to social interaction but rather a failure on the part of actual historical self-consciousnesses “to understand properly what social interaction demands”.
+The point of Houlgate’s account, then, is that the struggle is not inherent to social interaction but rather a failure on the part of actual historical self-consciousnesses “to understand properly what social interaction demands.”
 Yet, what is left unexplained by Houlgate is how and why we have found ourselves with two different kinds of self-consciousness.
-Even if we ignore the problem of two kinds of self-consciousness, the idea that the desire of primitive self-consciousness is so profoundly irrational seems inadequate to Hegel’s text.
+Even if we ignore the problem of two kinds of self-consciousness, the idea that the desire for primitive self-consciousness is so profoundly irrational seems inadequate to Hegel’s text.
 Engaging in a struggle should have made sense even if eventually it fails to deliver the intended outcome.
-Attributing a self-contradictory motivation to self-consciousness makes the struggle a symptom of a deficient self-consciousness rather than an instance that provides us with an insight into the dynamics of self-consciousness.
+Attributing a self-contradictory motivation to self-consciousness makes the struggle a symptom of deficient self-consciousness rather than an instance that provides us with an insight into the dynamics of self-consciousness.